 She spends a couple of months a year in France; she’s hiked in such places as the Sahara, the Amazon, the Himalayas, and all over western Europe; and twice she has done a solo trek across England.

-Joanna’s consulting work combines her first career in teaching and training with her second in marketing and business development.
-She has a talent for bringing order, focus, and a sense of purpose to projects and helping clients leverage their strengths to accomplish their goals.
+Joanna’s consulting and coaching work combines her first career in teaching and training with her second in marketing and business development.
+She has a talent for designing engaging training programs that resonate with participants and helping her coaching clients tap into their intrinsic strengths to achieve their professional goals.